Best Co-Op Board Games 2026: 6 Cooperative Picks Ranked — illustration

 Best 2-player cooperative game

-The Crew works at 3–5 players, not 2 - which leaves a real gap for couples or two-player households.
-The strongest 2-player co-ops in 2026 are Sky Team (a 15-minute cooperative landing-a-plane game with elegant dice mechanics, ~$30) and Codenames Duet (the 2-player co-op spin on Codenames, ~$20).
-For something heavier, Spirit Island scales down to 2 cleanly.
+The Crew plays 2–5, but BGG's poll rates it best at exactly four - which leaves a real gap for couples or two-player households.
+The strongest 2-player co-ops in 2026 are Sky Team (a 15-minute cooperative landing-a-plane game with elegant dice mechanics - BGG's poll rates it best at exactly two) and Codenames Duet (the 2-player co-op spin on Codenames).
+Bomb Busters also holds up at two per the r/boardgames consensus, and Spirit Island scales down to 2 cleanly if you want something heavier.
 Avoid Pandemic Legacy as a 2-player choice - the campaign is built for a stable 3–4.

 Best cooperative board game for families with kids